Photometric Redshift PDFs via Neural Network Classification for DESI Legacy Imaging Surveys and Pan-STARRS: Results

-Since the northern LSDR10 footprint (dec $\gtrsim 32^{\circ}$) covered by BASS/MzLS lacks native $i$-band photometry, we train two additional models to handle these regions.
-For sources with successful PS1DR2 cross-matches, we supplement the LSDR10 $grz$ and WISE $W1W2$ photometry with PS1DR2 $i$-band magnitudes, achieving $\sigma_{\mathrm{NMAD}} = 0.0164$ and $\eta = 0.34\%$.
-For sources without PS1DR2 $i$-band matches, we train a five-band model using only $grzW1W2$, which yields $\sigma_{\mathrm{NMAD}} = 0.0189$ and $\eta = 0.58\%$.
+Because native LSDR10 $i$-band photometry is not available for all sources, we train two additional models to extend the analysis beyond the primary six-band sample.
+For sources without usable native LSDR10 $i$-band measurements but with successful PS1DR2 cross-matches, we supplement the LSDR10 $g,r,z_{\mathrm{m}}$ and WISE $W1,W2$ photometry with PS1DR2 $i$-band magnitudes, achieving $\sigma_{\mathrm{NMAD}} = 0.0164$ and $\eta = 0.34\%$.
+For sources without usable native LSDR10 $i$-band measurements or PS1DR2 $i$-band matches, we train a five-band model using only $g,r,z_{\mathrm{m}},W1,W2$, which yields $\sigma_{\mathrm{NMAD}} = 0.0189$ and $\eta = 0.58\%$.
 These supplementary models enable comprehensive photo-$z$ coverage across the full LSDR10 footprint and are employed in the catalog construction described in Section~\ref{sec:catalog}.